 Many people, such as myself, are absolutely fascinated by all aspects of Japanese culture!
 Kimonos are just one of the country’s many marvellous traditions that have managed to capture the imagination of people across the globe.
 You might think the Western love of kimonos is relatively new, but actually, it has been the case for centuries!

-Kimonos quickly became a status symbol and a proof of contact with faraway exotic lands.
-During the Meiji Era, Japan opened its borders began forming new channels of foreign trade and share cultural, political and economic ties.
-One of the most highly demanded products was the kimono, which were quickly funnelled to Europe and the Americas, bringing the garment onto the international stage.
+Kimonos quickly became a status symbol and proof of contact with faraway exotic lands.
+During the Meiji Era, Japan opened its borders and began forming new channels of foreign trade and sharing cultural, political and economic ties.
+One of the most highly demanded products was the kimono, which was quickly funnelled to Europe and the Americas, bringing the garment onto the international stage.

 People believe there’s a stigma surrounding tattoos in Japan, but is it true?